I used to think estate planning was just about assets, and who gets what.

 I’ll listen carefully to what you say, and create documents uniquely suited to your goals.
 In one case, for example, I added a provision to help a successor trustee choose a money manager.

-I can guide you through probate administration.
-I welcome traditional and blended families, single parents, and unmarried individuals.
+I handle estate planning for a diverse clientele.
 I also help farm families transition their farms to the next generation.